gpnlab/Privilege-Recognition-Task/README.md

 - pygame
 - python3

+## Updating the game
+1. Navigate the command line to the github directory
+2. Call 'git pull'

 Instructions:
 1. Download the Privilege task repo
 2. Navigate the command line to the directory PAT